 ISO file is an image file which is an exact replica of the drive / partition.
 Suppose your system starts showing signs of getting crashed, or the hard drive is going to fail, then you create a disk image of the drive which contains all data stored in it.
 However, there are times when this ISO file may get deleted or go missing.
 You can’t even imagine losing so many important files and folders, right?

 Don’t worry, it is possible to get back deleted or lost ISO file.
-Remo Recover software comes to your rescue to restore ISO file.
+Remo File Recovery software comes to your rescue to restore ISO file.
 Whatever may be the reason for losing ISO file from your system, but Remo Recover tool will restore it in an efficient manner.
 Before moving on to the software, let’s see few instances of ISO file getting deleted / lost:

 When ISO file gets deleted or goes missing from the computer, then make sure to stop using the drive or system.
 Do not try to perform read / write operation in the drive from which .iso file was deleted or lost.
 Also, don’t perform formatting or reformatting of the hard drive under such a situation.
 Else you risk losing ISO image file permanently.

 Remo Recover software will get back ISO file that is missing or deleted in just a short span of time.
 The tool scans the entire hard drive with its advanced scanning algorithms to find and restore ISO file.
 It recovers ISO, IMG, and BIN image files.
-The application is compatible with all Windows OS versions, including Windows 10.
+The application is compatible with all Windows OS versions, including the latest Windows 10.

 Step 1: Download and install Remo Recover software on your computer.
 Then run the application and wait for the main screen to appear.